 During much of the 1970s, Evangelical crusades were all the rage.
 As a young teenager, I attended crusades conducted by Billy Graham, Bill Glass, Jack Van Impe (twice), and Bob Harrington.
 In the early 1970s, Jack Van Impe came to Findlay, Ohio, for a crusade held at Findlay High School.
 Thousands of people flocked to hear The Walking Bible preach on the soon-return of Jesus Christ.
 Van Impe even went so far as to predict that the Russian flag would be flying over the U.S. Capitol by 1976.
-He was right about the Russian flag flying over the White House.
-He just missed the date by forty years.
-Van Impe was/is what I call a newspaper preacher.
+Van Impe was/is what I call a “newspaper preacher.”
 He looked at the headlines and crafted his sermons to correspond with them.
 According to the Bible, false prophets are to be stoned to death.
 If that be the case, Van Impe would have died long before his wife Rexella had her first facial plastic surgery procedure.
 Van Impe has made countless predictions (prophecies) that have spectacularly failed to materialize.
 That said, as a recently saved, called-of-God preacher boy, I found Van Impe’s preaching thrilling and motivational, a call to win more souls for Christ before the King of Kings and Lord of Lords returned to earth.

-When it came to pure entertainment, however, no evangelist could match the wit, humor, and oratory of the smooth-talking Chaplain of Bourbon, Bob Harrington.
+When it came to pure entertainment, however, no evangelist could match the wit, humor, and oratory of the smooth-talking Chaplain of Bourbon Street, Bob Harrington.
 I was able to locate a quality recording of Harrington on YouTube.
 The following sermon was preached in 1966 at Landmark Baptist Temple in Cincinnati, Ohio.
-At the time, Landmark, pastored by Independent Fundamentalist Baptist preacher John Rawlings, and was one of the largest churches in the country.
-Harrington, a Southern Baptist, frequently preached at large IFB churches, including Jerry Falwell’s church, Thomas Road Baptist Church in Lynchburg, Virginia.
+At the time, Landmark, pastored by Independent Fundamentalist Baptist (IFB) preacher John Rawlings, and was one of the largest churches in the country.
+Harrington, a Southern Baptist, frequently preached at large IFB churches, including the late Jerry Falwell’s church, Thomas Road Baptist Church in Lynchburg, Virginia.